maarten-pennings/howto/c64mempart/readme.md

 Note
 - Lines 100-110 identify this program as user program A1.
-- Lines 112-116 print the "user" pointers (to write down - we need to update A0 for that).
+- Lines 112-116 print the progtime pointers (to write down - we need to update A0 for that).
 - Lines 120-140 let the user enter `0` or something else, and return to A0, or just end A1 (to be rerun, edited, saved).
 - Lines 150-180 active A0.
 These are the numbers we wrote down while running A0.